ajsat007/The-Project-of-Powerful-Point-of-Sale-Application-in-Java/README.md

 https://github.com/ajsat007/The-Project-of-Powerful-Point-of-Sale-Application-in-Java.git  Give the example
 ```

-3.Imported it in Intellij IDEA or any other Java IDE.
+3.Imported it in NetBean IDE or any other Java IDE.

 4.Run the application :

 # Project Views

-## 🎈 Login Panels  `<a name="usage"></a>`

-## Receptionist Login Panel:-

 ![](https://github.com/ajsat007/The-Project-of-Powerful-Point-of-Sale-Application-in-Java/blob/main/The-Project-of-Powerful-Point-of-Sale-Application-in-Java/Screenshot%20(462).png)

 # ⛏️ Built Using `<a name = "built_using"></a>`

-- MySQL - Database
 - JSwing and JFrames - Windows based application
-- JDBC - Java API to connect and execute the query with database

 # ✍️ Authors `<a name = "authors"></a>`